Varicocele Q & A

 Varicocele (VAR-ih-koe-seel) is a medical term used to describe swelling of the veins within the scrotum.
 It may look like a varicose vein that you might see in your leg.
 Most of the time, treatment is not required, but in some cases, the Varicocele can affect fertility and cause discomfort or pain.

 What causes Varicocele?

-Much like varicose veins elsewhere in the body, a varicocele is caused by dilated veins which allow blood to pool, causing pressure, a heavy feeling, and sometimes pain.
+Much like varicose veins elsewhere in the body, a varicocele is caused by dilated veins, which allow blood to pool, causing pressure, heaviness, and sometimes pain.

 Who is at risk for Varicocele?